 A former Georgia homecoming queen was killed in a tragic accident on February 12th.
 Grace Elizabeth Sheer was 18 years old and attended Dawson County High School.
 Sheer was only a mile from her school when she failed to negotiate a curve, overcorrected and lost control of her SUV.
 She went into the other lane and was hit by a tractor-trailer, and the impact sent her SUV down an embankment.

 On February 20th, 51-year-old James Holcomb was killed in a single car accident.
 He was driving down I-475 when he struck a concrete pole.
 Macon officials stated that this was the 8th traffic-related death in 2018.

 Wendy Millican was indicted by a Cherokee County grand jury on February 15th on two counts of homicide by vehicle in the first degree and one count each of reckless driving and DUI less safe.
 The coinciding accident occurred in March 2017 when Millican crossed the center lane on the highway and collided with a vehicle driving by Corey Forman.
 The collision caused Forman's vehicle to cross the center line where it was hit by a third vehicle and then a fourth vehicle was hit by Millican.
 The indictment stated that Millican was distracted by her cell phone and was taking medications that can cause impairment.
-Forman was the only one injured in the four-car accident.
+Sadly, Mr. Forman was killed in the four-car accident.

 On February 24th, an off-duty LaGrange police officer was arrested for allegedly driving under the influence of alcohol.
 Georgia State Patrol arrested Josh Noles.
 Noles, who has been charged with DUI-alcohol and speeding.
 He is currently on administrative suspension while an investigation is completed.